Crystals from categorified quantum groups: Introduction

 One should be able to deduce a classification of graded simple modules for the algebras $\RnuL$ in the symmetric case using results of \cite{KL} and \cite{VV} together with Kashiwara and Saito's geometric construction of crystals~\cite{KS}, but the details of this argument have not appeared.
 We expect that cyclotomic quotients $\RnuL$ should also have a geometric interpretation in terms of Nakajima quiver varieties~\cite{Na}.

 In this paper we determine the size of the Grothendieck group for arbitrary cyclotomic quotients $\RnuL$ associated to a symmetrizable Cartan datum.
 Rather than working geometrically, our methods are based strongly on the algebraic treatment of the affine Hecke algebra and its cyclotomic quotients introduced by Grojnowski~\cite{Groj}.
 This approach extended Kleshchev's results for the symmetric groups~\cite{Kle1,Kle2,Kle3}, and utilizes earlier results of Vazirani~\cite{Vaz1,Vaz2} and Grojnowski-Vazirani~\cite{GV}.
 Kleshchev's book contains an excellent exposition of Grojnowski's approach in the context of degenerate affine Hecke algebras~\cite{KleBook}.
 The idea is to introduce a crystal structure on categories of modules, interpreting Kashiwara operators module theoretically.
-To apply this approach to the study of algebras $R(\nu)$, rather than working with projective modules, we work over an algebraically closed field and utilize a $\Z[q,q^{-1}]$-bilinear pairing
+To apply this approach to the study of algebras $R(\nu)$, rather than working with projective modules, one must work with the category of finite dimensional graded $R(\nu)$-modules.
+This could be done by working over an algebraically closed field $\Bbbk$ and utilizing the $\Z[q,q^{-1}]$-bilinear pairing

 where $G_0(R(\nu)\fmod)$ denotes the Grothendieck group of the category of finite dimensional graded $R(\nu)$-modules.
-This allows us to focus our attention on the graded simple modules for $R(\nu)$ and its cyclotomic quotients $R^{\Lambda}(\nu)$, rather than the indecomposable projective modules.
+Since the pairing is a perfect pairing (see \cite{KL}), it allows one to deduce that Serre relations hold on $G_0(R)$ from the corresponding result for $K_0(R)$.
+Here, however, we take a more direct approach giving a direct proof of Serre relations on $G_0(R)$ and a more direct identification of $G_0(R)$ with $\UmA$.
+This is a byproduct of our careful analysis, which additionally yields new results on the structure of simple modules.